Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Yulna duck-nodded, then returned to the fridge and produced a covered plate.
 "I made this one earlier.
 Something a little more pleasing to the human palate...
 I hear you have a couple of young ones in your house yourselves, now?"

 "My brothers, yeah."
 Allison accepted the plate gratefully and sneaked a glance under the cover.
 Strawberries and chocolate gleamed back at her.
 "Oh man.
-It’s gonna be hard to be a good big sis and not eat all of this…"
+It’s gonna be hard to be a good big sis and not eat all of this..."

 Yulna handed her the mixing spoon.
 "Here.
 If it keeps you from stealing a cub’s cake, you can lick the spoon.
 Just bring it back next time."